nghiant2710/docs/armv7hf-systemd/README-short.txt

-Systemd is a suite of system management daemons, libraries, and utilities designed as a central management and configuration platform for the Linux computer operating system.
+Systemd is a suite of system management daemons, libraries, and utilities for Linux.